wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

        ...
 ```

+The plugin API can be implemented either at class or module level.
+When implemented as a class, the listen attributes
+can also be implemented as properties, and the listed methods can also be class or static methods.
+When implemented
+at module level, the attributes are implemented as global variables, the methods are implemented as global
+functions, and the `self` parameter must be omitted.

-The plugin must implement the following attributes or properties:
+The plugin must implement the following attributes:

 - `namespace` stating the namespace used by the provider

 - `dynamic` indicating whether the plugin is dynamic

-It must also implement two methods or functions:
+It must also implement two methods:

 - `get_supported_configs()` that returns a list of feature names and values that are compatible with the current
   environment, in their order of preference (i.e. a wheel with such a property can be installed)